mcc-us/bookkeeping/_pages/1-glossary.md

 22. *Credit*: Think RIGHT hand

+1. *Current Asset*: A current asset is a resource a company expects to use, sell, or convert to cash within one year.

 23. *Debit*: Think LEFT hand

 24. *DEA-LER*: Dividends, Expenses, Assets / Liabilities, Equity, Revenue; 1-3=Debits, 4-6=Credits